What should I Know Regarding Pregnancy, Nursing and Administering TRAMADOL HCL ER to Children or the Elderly?

 If you are NURSING

-- Absolute Contraindication: LOW AMOUNTS EXCRETED; MONITOR FOR RESPIRATORY DEPRESSION
+- Precaution: LOW AMOUNTS EXCRETED; MONITOR FOR RESPIRATORY DEPRESSION

 If you are an adult over 60

 - Severe Precaution: Contraindicated post adenoidectomy and/or tonsillectomy, Risk of slowed or difficult breathing and respiratory depression.
-Avoid in patient with obstructive sleep apnea, lung disease.
+Avoid in patient with obstructive sleep apnea, lung disease, and CYP2D6 ultra-rapid metabolizers.
+With any opioid, access to naloxone for emergency reversal can mitigate risk from accidental ingestion/overdose.

-- Contraindication: Risk of slowed or difficult breathing and respiratory depression.
-Contraindicated age< 12 years,
+- Severe Precaution: Risk of slowed or difficult breathing and respiratory depression.
+Contraindicated age< 12 years, With any opioid, access to naloxone for emergency reversal can mitigate risk from accidental ingestion/overdose.

 CONDITIONS OF USE: The information in this database is intended to supplement, not substitute for, the expertise and judgment of healthcare professionals.
 The information is not intended to cover all possible uses, directions, precautions, drug interactions or adverse effects, nor should it be construed to indicate that use of a particular drug is safe, appropriate or effective for you or anyone else.
 A healthcare professional should be consulted before taking any drug, changing any diet or commencing or discontinuing any course of treatment.